zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

 Create a LinkedGeoPolygon describing the outline(s) of a set of hexagons.
-Polygon outlines will follow GeoJSON MultiPolygon order: Each polygon will have one outer loop, which is first in the list, followed by any holes
+Polygon outlines will follow GeoJSON MultiPolygon order: Each polygon will have one outer loop, which is first in the list, followed by any holes.

 # Unidirectional edge functions